Close

 Signs and Symptoms of Oral Mucositis

-Oral mucositis is a very common side effect of chemotherapy treatments, occurring in as many as 80 percent of high-dose chemotherapy patients.
+Oral mucositis is a very common side effect of chemotherapy treatments, occurring in as many as 80% of high-dose chemotherapy patients.
 Its symptoms are easily recognizable, usually featuring sores in the mouth, difficulty swallowing or speaking, swelling, inflammation, and even possible infections.
 The combined weight of these effects often forces a patient to stop or limit eating and drinking, sometimes even necessitating a feeding tube or IV.

 Common Preventative Measures and Treatments for Oral Mucositis

-In essence, the thinking behind vasoconstriction is that causing the blood vessels in the mouth to constrict will reduce blood flow to the area, thereby limiting the ability of the toxic chemotherapy drugs to reach the oral cavity.
+In essence, the thinking behind vasoconstriction is that causing the blood vessels in the mouth to constrict reduces blood flow to the area, thereby limiting the ability of the toxic chemotherapy drugs to reach the oral cavity.
 Less drugs in the tissue translates to less severe symptoms, though it is not yet possible to completely prevent mucositis from occurring in all patients.

 Still, this treatment has proven fairly effective, but the use of ice chips and popsicles has led to some inconsistent results for patients across the country.
 The reason for this is simple: they don’t cool the entire mouth uniformly, a critical limitation that allows mucositis to continue to form.
-Ice chips tend to just sit in the bottom of the mouth, cooling that area but no others; popsicles may be able to reach one side of the mouth or the other, but it can’t cover the entire area effectively.
+Ice chips tend to sit in the bottom of the mouth, cooling that area but no others; popsicles may be able to reach one side of the mouth or the other, but it can’t cover the entire area effectively.
 In the end, patients wind up with oral mucositis regardless.

-How the Chemo Mouthpiece Works
+How the Chemo Mouthpiece® Works

 Simple, Easy-to-Use Device to the Reduce the Incidence and Severity of Oral Mucositis During Chemotherapy